LesUski/100-Days-in-Cloud/Labs/95 - CloudWatch event for RDS backup to DynamoDB/README.md

 * **Lambda**

 ## Lab description
 Purpose of this lab is to create an CloudWatch Event Rule that will trigger the Lambda function on a schedule.
-Lambdas code will querry RDS MySQL database and will backup found entries into DynamoDB table.
-MySQL Workbench will be used for connection and querring the RDS database.
+Lambdas code will query RDS MySQL database and will backup found entries into DynamoDB table.
+MySQL Workbench will be used for connection and querying the RDS database.
 * **Creating RDS MySQL database**
 * **Creating Security Group for RDS**
 * **Creating Role in IAM**
 * **CloudWatch Events**
-* **Creating and uploding Lambda code**
+* **Creating and uploading Lambda code**

 ### Lab date